Will Smith Player Props: Dodgers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 20th-ranked team ERA across all MLB pitching staffs (4.41).
+- The Phillies have the 20th-ranked team ERA among all MLB pitching staffs (4.40).

-- Phillies pitchers combine to give up 63 home runs (one per game), the eighth-fewest in baseball.
+- Phillies pitchers combine to give up 65 home runs (one per game), the ninth-fewest in baseball.

-- Suarez (1-2) gets the starting nod for the Phillies in his sixth start of the season.
-He's put together a 5.47 ERA in 24 2/3 innings pitched, with 20 strikeouts.
+- Nola gets the start for the Phillies, his 14th of the season.
+He is 5-4 with a 4.30 ERA and 77 strikeouts in 81 2/3 innings pitched.

-- In his last time out on Sunday, the lefty threw seven innings against the Washington Nationals, giving up one earned run while surrendering eight hits.
+- His last appearance was on Monday against the Detroit Tigers, when the righty tossed seven innings, surrendering no earned runs while giving up just one hit.

-- The 27-year-old has put up an ERA of 5.47, with 7.3 strikeouts per nine innings, in five games this season.
-Opponents have a .306 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.